JingChunTan/Source-Control-Management-Workshop-For-Artists/README.md

-# Unity-Shop-System
+# Unity-UI-Project: Shop UI

-A simple shop where items can be bought and sold between two dynamimcally populated lists.
+A Shop screen where items can be bought and sold between two dynamimcally populated lists.